The Xometry app works best with JavaScript enabled!

 PETG (polyethylene terephthalate glycol) is a tough copolyester thermoplastic material.
 It is an enhanced version of PET (polyethylene terephthalate) in which the glycol component of the PET monomer is modified with the larger monomer molecule, cyclohexane dimethanol.
 This modification lowers the material’s crystallinity, slightly reduces its processing temperature, and increases its toughness, compared with the original PET.
 This corrects the tendency of PET to become cloudy due to crystallization at elevated temperatures.

-PETG is used in a huge range of applications, because of its toughness, low price, and high degree of formability.
+PETG is used in a wide range of applications because of its toughness, low price, and high degree of formability.
 It responds well to biaxial orientation—hot stretching in the two axes relative to a sheet handling machine, MD (machine direction), and TD or XD (transverse or cross direction).

 PETG gear